-How To Deal With Separation Anxiety in Your DogSarah O'Dwyer
+How To Deal With Separation Anxiety in Your DogPetmania Pet Care Advisor

-Ireland is finally out of Level 5 Covid-19 restrictions and we are free to travel and go back to work again.
+Heading back to school or back to the office?
 While this may be a joyous occasion for some, your dog may be feeling otherwise.

 Getting your pup used to this new schedule can seem daunting, but it is important that they don’t feel worried or stressed while you’re away.
 Keeping them occupied and stress-free and practising leaving them on their own can help ease any anxiety they may be feeling.